 Overdrive and Borrowbox for libraries

 Many libraries, including my own, offer ebook and audiobook loans via Overdrive.
 Their Libby app is very easy to use and well integrated with the library catalogue (much better than the previous Overdrive app).
-The selection of audiobooks which are available to you depends on what your library has acquired.
+My library has also added the Borrowbox app which features Bolinda audiobooks.

 Librivox is a fantastic resource providing audiobooks of public domain works recorded by volunteers.
 It has a really user-friendly app with good search (including search by narrator, which is particularly useful – see below).